Mike Brown (basketball, born 1970): Los Angeles Lakers (2011–2012)

 On May 25, 2011, Brown agreed to succeed Phil Jackson as head coach of the Los Angeles Lakers.
 He reportedly agreed to a three-year deal with a team option to renew his contract for a fourth year.
-On May 31, 2011, he was officially named the Lakers' new head coach.
+Six days later, Brown was officially named the Lakers' new head coach.
 The 2011–12 season was shortened to 66 games by the lockout that season, and the Lakers were eliminated in the second round of the playoffs.

 Before the 2012–13 season, Brown decided that the Lakers would use a version of the Princeton offense.
 Shortly afterward, the Lakers acquired All-Stars Steve Nash and Dwight Howard, giving them a starting lineup of five former All-Stars with a combined 33 All-Star game appearances (the other former All-Stars were Kobe Bryant, Pau Gasol, and Metta World Peace, respectively).
 Although immediately considered top title contenders, the Lakers struggled to adjust to the changes in both system and personnel and were winless in eight preseason games.
 The team's travails continued into the start of the regular season, with the team losing four of its first five games.
 Nash had played just 1 1/2 games due to injury, Howard was playing but recovering from back surgery, and Bryant had been playing with an injured foot and was unable to practice.
 On November 9, 2012, Brown was fired.
 The Lakers felt an urgency to win given their aging stars, Howard's pending free agency, and owner Jerry Buss's deteriorating health.
 Brown's dismissal after five games was the third-fastest coaching change in NBA history.

-Second stint with Cleveland Cavaliers (2013–2014)
+Return to Cleveland (2013–2014)

 On April 24, 2013, Brown was rehired by the Cavaliers, replacing Byron Scott as head coach.
-Cavaliers owner Dan Gilbert said that firing Brown the first time was a "mistake".
-For the first time as a head coach, Brown's team posted a losing record over an 82-game season as his team was marred by injuries and reported infighting in the locker room.
-On May 12, 2014, he was fired by Gilbert a second time.
+Cavaliers owner Dan Gilbert admitted that his firing of Brown the first time was a "mistake".
+For the first time as a head coach, Brown's team posted a losing record over an 82-game season, as his team was hampered by injuries and reported infighting in the locker room.

+On May 12, 2014, Brown was fired by Gilbert a second time.